 Irène Mathieu is a pediatrician, writer, and public health researcher who has lived and worked in the United States, the Dominican Republic, Guatemala, Peru, and elsewhere.
 She is interested in social determinants of health, global public health, community-engaged research, and medical education.

-Irène is the 2016 winner of the Bob Kaufman Book Prize and Yemassee Journal‘s Poetry Prize, and author of the book orogeny (Trembling Pillow Press, 2017) and poetry chapbook the galaxy of origins (dancing girl press, 2014).
+Irène is the 2016 winner of the Bob Kaufman Book Prize and Yemassee Journal‘s Poetry Prize, and author of the book orogeny (Trembling Pillow Press, 2017) and poetry chapbook the galaxy of origins (dancing girl press & studio, 2014).
 Irène has received fellowships from the Fulbright Program and the Callaloo Creative Writing Workshop.
 She is a poetry book reviewer for Muzzle Magazine, an editor for the Journal of General Internal Medicine‘s humanities section, and a contributing author on the Global Health Hub blog.
 Irène holds a BA in International Relations from the College of William & Mary and a MD from Vanderbilt University.

 For speaking inquiries, contact Jack Jones Literary Arts.